 We welcome guide, hearing and assistance dogs.

-Large print captions are available from the front desk.
-Please ask a member of staff on arrival and they will be happy to provide you with them.
+Large print captions are available at the entrance to the Main Gallery, please help yourself on arrival.
 If you would like to receive exhibition captions prior to your visit, please get in touch.

 If you have any additional requirements for your visit, please get in touch and we will do all we can to accommodate your needs.